-DO NOT remove the impeller until the rotating assembly has been removed from the pump casing.
+Do not remove the impeller until the rotating assembly has been removed from the pump casing.

-Figure 2.
+Figure 2b.
 Loosening Impeller

-Figure 3.
+Figure 3b.
 Rotating Assembly Tool

-Remove the hardware (62 and 63) securing the rotating assembly to the pump casing.
+Remove the hardware (64 and 65) securing the rotating assembly to the pump casing.
 Separate the rotating assembly by pulling straight away from the pump casing.
-Tie and tag the rotating assembly adjusting flat washers (58) for ease of reassembly.
+Tie and tag the rotating assembly adjusting flat washers (60) for ease of reassembly.

-An optional disassembly tool is available from the factory.
-If the tool is used, follow the instructions packed with it.
-A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable iron) and a standard tee (see Figure 3).
+An optional disassembly tool is not provided by the factory.
+A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable iron) and a standard tee (see Figure 3b).
 All threads are 1/2-inch NPT.
 Do not pre-assemble the tool.

-To install the tool, remove the vented plug (45, Figure 1) from the bearing housing, and screw the longest length of pipe into the vent hole until fully engaged.
-Install the tee and screw the handles into the tee.
+To install the tool, remove the vented plug (45) from the bearing housing, and screw the longest length of pipe into the vent hole until fully engaged.
+Install the tee, and screw the handles into the tee.
 Use caution when lifting the rotating assembly to avoid injury to personnel or damage to the assembly.

-Remove the bearing housing O-rings (56).
+Remove the bearing housing and seal plate O-rings (57 and 52).